claudiobernasconi/kalend/README.md

     },
     {
         id: 2,
-        startAt: '2021-11-21T18:00:00.000Z',
+        startAt: '2024-11-21T18:00:00.000Z',
-        endAt: '2021-11-21T19:00:00.000Z',
+        endAt: '2024-11-21T19:00:00.000Z',
         timezoneStartAt: 'Europe/Berlin', // optional
         summary: 'test',
         color: 'blue'
     }
 ]
 ```
-According to your needs, you can set timezone for each event and also set default timezone with "timezone" prop in IANA format.
+According to your needs, you can set the timezone for each event and also set the default timezone with the "timezone" prop in IANA format.
-If you don't provide timezone prop, your system default timezone will be used.
+If you don't provide a timezone prop, your system's default timezone will be used.

-You can keep other event properties, those will be ignored.
+You can keep other event properties; those will be ignored.

 ### Troubleshooting

-#### Q: Calendar does not show timetable
+#### The Calendar Does Not Show a Timetable

-A: Your parent element has to have some height, so Kalend will inherit it and fit accordingly.
-For more information, refer to issue https://github.com/nibdo/kalend/issues/84#issuecomment-1003228182
+Your parent element has to have some height, so Kalend will inherit it and fit accordingly.